detectorisk/Energy_project_allocation/README.md

 # Energy_project_allocation
-The aim is to construct renewable energy sites out of a pool of 50 simulated sites by identifying those that can be procured based on available staffing resources.
-The simulated potential sites, and resulting staff hours data was created with the help of Chatgpt4.
+The aim is to identify which renewable energy sites to pursue out of a pool of 50 simulated sites by identifying those that can be procured based on available staffing resources and by aiming for a dievrse pool of sites.
+The simulated potential sites, and resulting staff hours data were created with the help of Chatgpt4.
 By implementing a linear optimization approach, the analysis recommends the acquisition of 22 sites.

 # Baseline case study